The Stockholm Run, Excerpt One: Death in Stockholm

 A year later and many essentials were rationed in Stockholm.
 But bumper harvests the previous autumn had ensured that no one would starve, and the mild winter and early spring that followed had brought the city back to life much earlier in the year.
 There was still a chill in the air and the trees had yet to leaf but, those things apart, the blue skies of this March Sunday could easily be mistaken for early summer.
 Little wonder that Stockholmers seemed so determined to enjoy themselves.
 Little wonder the Djurgården ferry was so full.

 When the ferry berthed in the shadow of the Gröna Lund amusement park, which had opened to accommodate the unusually early-season pleasure seekers, Werner joined the throng of people who surged onto the island.
-The crowd thinned out as those visiting Gröna Lund turned off, and there were fewer people around by the time he'd walked the half a kilometre or so to the entrance to the Skansen open-air museum park.
+The crowd thinned out as those visiting Gröna Lund turned off, and there were fewer people around by the time he’d walked the half kilometre or so to the entrance to the Skansen open-air museum park.
 He knew he could have taken a tram from the city centre to Djurgården, but the idea of the ferry had somehow appealed.

 Having paid his admission to the park, Werner rode up what he’d been told was the longest escalator in Europe, opened just before the war by King Gustav V, to the raised plateau on which most of the elements of the park were located.